TrisPatt/heritage-housing-predictive-analytics/README.md

 ## Business Requirements

 The client has inherited four properties from her late great-grandfather, located in Ames, Iowa, USA.
 Originally from Belgium, the client has a strong understanding of property prices in her home country.
-However, she recognizes that the factors influencing property value in Belgium may not align with those in Ames, leaving her uncertain about accurately appraising the inherited properties.
+However, she recognises that the factors influencing property value in Belgium may not align with those in Ames, leaving her uncertain about accurately appraising the inherited properties.

 **Client's Goals**
 - Accurate Property Valuation
 The client is aware of the significant financial implications of mispricing these properties.
-She seeks data-driven insights to ensure her pricing strategy aligns with the realities of the Iowan housing market, thereby maximizing the potential sale price of the four properties.
+She seeks data-driven insights to ensure her pricing strategy aligns with the realities of the Iowan housing market, thereby maximising the potential sale price of the four properties.

 - Future Market Predictability
 Beyond these immediate sales, the client is interested in developing a predictive model to estimate the sale price of any house in Ames.
 This capability would enable her to make informed decisions for future investments or sales in the area.

 **Data Practitioner’s Role**
 - To achieve these goals, the client has enlisted the help of a data practitioner.
 My role is to leverage data analytics and machine learning to provide actionable insights and reliable tools.
-This involves analyzing historical property data from Ames, identifying key factors that influence house prices, and creating a predictive model tailored to the Iowan housing market.
+This involves analysing historical property data from Ames, identifying key factors that influence house prices, and creating a predictive model tailored to the Iowan housing market.
 By doing so, I aim to empower the client to confidently make pricing decisions and prepare her for potential future property dealings in the region.

 **Business Requirements**

 1. The client is keen to understand how various house attributes correlate with sale prices.
-As part of this, she expects data visualizations that clearly illustrate the relationships between key variables and sale prices.
+As part of this, she expects data visualisations that clearly illustrate the relationships between key variables and sale prices.

 2. The client wants to predict the sale prices for her four inherited houses and any other property in Ames, Iowa.